-1. Student is required to take a comprehensive exam of each course previously passed successfully to ensure retention of material.
+- 1) Student is required to take a comprehensive exam of each course previously passed successfully to ensure retention of material.
 This will occur before the start of the semester proceeding course offerings.
-Student is required to pass with a B- (80%) or better of indicated courses.

-2. Students who were not successful in passing required courses the first time will have to retake those courses and receive a grade of B- or better, which is standard policy for the program.
+Student is required to pass with a B- (80%) or better of indicated courses. - If the student is not successful in passing each indicated course exam with a B- or better, a Directed Study course will be developed geared to the objectives of each course.
+Students will be required to physically be present in those courses, perform all simulation activities, and pass assessments with a cumulative course grade of B- or better. - 2) Students who were not successful in passing required courses the first time will have to retake those courses and receive a grade of B- or better, which is standard policy for the program.

-3. Students must maintain a semester and cumulative GPA of 3.0 or greater to continue in the program.

-4. Students are directed to consult with the Financial Aid and Student Affairs Offices to assure they are in compliance with all requirements.

-5. Students are required to submit a deposit to confirm their intent to join the incoming class per the Admissions Office requirements.
+- 3) Students must maintain a semester and cumulative GPA of 3.0 or greater to continue in the program. - 4) Students are directed to consult with the Financial Aid and Student Affairs Offices to assure they are in compliance with all requirements. - 5) Students are required to submit a deposit to confirm their intent to join the incoming class per the Admissions Office requirements.

+REVIEW COURSES

+Each student is required to attend the review course of their choosing during Clinical Practicum IV.
+The review course will be taken between the first and second SEE attempt.

+Time off to attend the review course must be approved by the Program Director.
+Time off should not be taken during enrichment rotations unless there is no other option.
+This will be determined on an individual basis.

+ELECTRONIC REVIEW COURSES

+All students will be enrolled in APEX in January of Clinical Practicum I. Subscription fees are paid by the program.
+Assignments are made throughout the clinical rotations.
+Failure to complete workbooks and other assignments by due dates will result in a lower clinical practicum grade.
+APEX exams will be assigned.
+Failure to pass the exams may result in a lower clinical practicum grade.
+The student does not need to pay for any other electronic review course.